avinashvaidya09/tech-lib-multi-tenant-app/README.md

   ```bash
   cf logs <app-name> --recent
   ```
 - Ensure all required services are bound to the application
+- Map the routes in the provider subaccount.
+Refer **Go to Provider sub account** section above.
+- the provider owns the global account and consumers subaccounts must be in the same global account and region.
 - Roles are properly configured in the `xs-security.json` and associated in the subscriber subaccount.

 ## References